 Skip to main content

 Browsers load a website by requesting resources from a server.
-Each request has a different priority that determines when resources are allocated to loading the file and how quickly the resource is loaded.
+Each request has a different priority that determines when network resources are used to load the file and how quickly the resource is loaded.

-This article looks at why resource priorities matter and what you can do to optimize them and make your website faster.
+This article looks at why resource priorities matter and how optimizing them can make your website faster.

 What are network request priorities?